WYSO: Current Programming

 In early 2021 the station began a push to strengthen the music programming at WYSO, to fill the hole created locally with the termination of 89.7 WNKU's signal in 2017.
-Among the station's 14 local music programs are “Excursions”, broadcast weekdays, dance music on "Around the Fringe" each Friday night, and “The Outside,” an experimental and contemporary music show on Sunday nights.
+Among the station’s 18 local music programs (as of June 2024) are “The Outside” (an experimental and contemporary music show), “Louisiana Byways”, and "Down Home Bluegrass".

+WYSO runs the Eichelberger Center for Community Voices, which focuses on teaching audio storytellers from around the Miami Valley the arts of audio production and digital storytelling.

 Current Management

 Most local programming, as measured by airtime, is produced by volunteers.
 Volunteers, listeners and donors to the station have asserted an unofficial role in station governance since the 1970s when the station was managed under Antioch's Community Government.
+As a self-owned station, WYSO maintains that tradition with both a Governing Board for Miami Valley Public Media as well as a Community Advisory Board.

 In December 2008, WYSO announced that Neenah Ellis, a public radio producer and host would be the station's next general manager.
 She and her husband, NPR host and author Noah Adams, made their home in Yellow Springs.
 By late 2019, Neenah Ellis was President of WYSO-owner Miami Valley Public Media, Inc., and Luke Dennis, aka Lucas Dennis, was General Manager of the station.

+As of mid-2024, Will Davis leads the Eichelberger Center.